 Changing the way your team approaches content creation can feel a bit daunting.
 But we’ve found when you bring together all key stakeholders from the beginning–including SEO–everyone works together better and creates an overall better product.

-Take the following steps to establish a repeatable process for success.
+Take the following steps to establish a repeatable SEO content creation process built for success.

 Step 1: SEO Team Structure